spatie/laravel-csp/README.md

 This package allows you to define CSP policies.
 A CSP policy determines which CSP directives will be set in the headers of the response.

 An example of a CSP directive is `script-src`.
-If this has the value `'self' www.google.com` then your site can only load scripts from it's own domain of `www.google.com`.
+If this has the value `'self' www.google.com` then your site can only load scripts from it's own domain or `www.google.com`.
 You'll find [a list with all CSP directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/#Directives) at Mozilla's excellent developer site.

 According to the spec certain directive values need to be surrounded by quotes.
 Examples of this are `'self'`, `'none'` and `'unsafe-inline'`.
 When using `addDirective` function you're not required to surround the directive value with quotes manually.
 We will automatically add quotes.
 Script/style hashes, as well, will be auto-detected and surrounded with quotes.